Al Roker Shares Hip Replacement Update From Hospital, Calls Surgery A ‘Success’

 “Happy it’s over,” one Instagram user commented.
 “Speedy recovery wishes!”

-Many others shared her wishes for Roker’s healing.
+Many others shared their wishes for Roker’s healing.

-Other users warned the chipper weatherman to be careful with his new hip, and directed him to make sure he took his time in recovering.
+Other users warned the chipper weatherman to be careful with his new hip and directed him to make sure he took his time in recovering.

-“Take it easy Mr. Roker, an Instagram user wrote.
+“Take it easy Mr. Roker,” an Instagram user wrote.
 “A coworker of mine had it done and wasn’t careful and threw out his hip and was on the floor for about an hour before he could get somebody to call an ambulance for him.”

 Roker has been on TODAY longer than any of his other current co-hosts.
 He provides weather updates on the show’s first two hours, anchored by Savannah Guthrie and Hoda Kotb, and co-hosts the show’s third hour alongside Sheinelle Jones, Craig Melvin, and fellow TODAY meteorologist Dylan Dreyer.